gilgameshjw/hydejack-starter-kit/WORK/README.md

-Aside of the fun and elegant design, there are the need to allow people with little experience in software engineering to design software and the need to design smart system to allow for an interesting and smart interaction...
+Aside of the fun and elegant design, there are the need to allow people with little experience in software engineering to design software and the need to design smart system to allow for an interesting and smart interaction.

 My work consists in the design of:
 * conversational interfaces